karenfggutierrez/karenfggutierrez/README.md

 - 🌱 I’m currently learning UX/UI
 - 👯 I’m looking to collaborate on FullStack projects
 - 🤔 I’m looking for a Frontend/FullStack role
-- 💬 Ask me what you want to know about me
-- 📫 How to reach me: LinkedIn
 - 😄 Join me in my learning and career path!
 - ⚡ Languages: Spanish, English, and a bit of German
 <br/><br/><br/>